Syndrizzle/hotfiles/README.md

 sudo cp -r usr/* /usr/
 ```

 And you are done!
-Enjoy!
+Now, head over to [Post Installation](#post-installation-notes) to complete the installation.
 </details>

 ---